Acarbose

 In Aotearoa New Zealand acarbose is available as tablets (50 mg and 100 mg).

-- The starting dose of acarbose is 50 milligrams 3 times a day.
+- The starting dose of acarbose is 50 mg, 3 times a day.

-- Depending on your blood glucose level, your doctor may increase your dose to 100 milligrams 3 times a day.
+- Depending on your blood glucose level, your healthcare provider may increase your dose to 100 mg, 3 times a day.
 Some people may need a higher dose.

-- Always take your acarbose exactly as your doctor has told you.
+- Always take your acarbose exactly as your healthcare provider has told you.
 The pharmacy label on your medicine will tell you how much acarbose to take, how often to take it and any special instructions.

-- Timing of your doses: Swallow your tablet with a drink of water at the beginning of a meal, or if you prefer, you can chew the tablet with your first mouthful of food.
+- Timing of your doses: Swallow your tablet with a drink of water at the beginning of a meal or, if you prefer, you can chew the tablet with your first mouthful of food.
 Acarbose should be taken 3 times a day, with breakfast, lunch and dinner.
-Do not take it between meals or with small snacks.
+Don't take it between meals or with small snacks.

-- Missed dose: If you forget your dose with your meal, wait to take the next dose with your next meal.
-Do not take double the dose and do not take the tablets between meals.
+- Missed dose: If you forget your dose with your meal, skip the dose and wait to take the next dose with your next meal.
+Don't take double the dose.

-- Avoid eating sucrose-containing products such as sugar, soft drinks or lollies.
-They may cause stomach pain or even runny poo (diarrhoea) if taken while you are on acarbose tablets.
+- Sucrose: Avoid eating sucrose-containing products such as sugar, soft drinks or lollies.
+They may cause stomach pain or diarrhoea (runny poo) if taken while you're on acarbose tablets.
+If you have low blood glucose don’t use sucrose to treat it because acarbose will slow down the absorption of sucrose.
+It’s better to use glucose.

-- If you are sick and not eating, ask your healthcare provider for advice.
-They may recommend that you stop taking acarbose until you are better.
+- Sick days: If you're sick and not eating, ask your healthcare provider for advice.
+They may recommend that you stop taking acarbose until you're better.
 Read more about diabetes sick day plan.

 Like all medicines, acarbose can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.